Where to Stay in Madrid: Complete Guide for First Timers

 Casa du Soleil is a new hotel, opened in 2021, and you can tell when you look at the style.
 It’s very boho-chic, if you know what we mean.

-The Hat: A Nice Upscale Eco-Hostel
+The Hat: An Upscale Eco-Hostel

 We had this stylish eco hostel booked for our stay in Madrid at one point, but we weren’t sure whether the communal kitchen would be accessible when we were there, so we ended up switching to an apartment with a kitchen.